 These cutting worksheets are fun for coloring, glueing, and working on scissor skills.
 Glue them on individual pages, or combine them to make one big picture.

-Q-tip painting is an inexpensive way to keep kids creating art all summer.
-The clean up is quick and easy, no need to wash paint brushes!
+Q-tip painting is an inexpensive way to keep kids creating art all winter.
+The clean up is quick and easy; no need to wash paintbrushes!
 All you need are a couple of Q-tips, some paint, and a dot printable (we have tons of those for free!).
 We started by making some grey paint...

 Dot painting is great for fine motor skills, and you can also incorporate letter or number lessons...E is for Elephant.